Best Budget Car Speakers (Review & Buying Guide) in 2022

 Infinity Systems, a subsidiary of Samsung Electronics, got its start making loudspeakers in Stamford, Connecticut, in 1968.
 The company has since expanded its operations to include car audio amplifiers, subwoofers, in-wall home speakers, and marine applications.
 One popular product is the Infinity REF-6522EX.

 Speakers come in a variety of sizes.
 Some of the smallest and most affordable speakers are 4 x 6 inches.
 They're easy to install in your dashboard.
-There are also 5.25-inch speakers that are typically installed in a vehicle's back doors but sometimes in the back dash.
+There are also 5.25-inch speakers that are typically installed in a vehicle's back doors but sometimes in the rear hatch or package tray.
 Other options include 5 x 7 speakers, 6 x 8 speakers, etc. It's important to choose the right size when it comes to the sound it produces and to ensure it will fit properly in your vehicle.

 2-Way vs. 3-Way Speakers